 - For a smooth cream, strain to rid any lumps.

-- Place plastic wrap on surface when cooling.
+- Place plastic wrap on the surface when cooling.

-The sponge cake itself is light and springy, a pleasing contrast to the thick pastry cream and chocolate glaze on top!
-Sponge cakes are named for their delicate and airy texture, a result from (1) a high egg to flour ratio and (2) the air beaten into the eggs.
-America’s Test Kitchen teaches us the “hot milk sponge cake” method which skips separating eggs and meticulous folding.
-Instead, you’ll whisk a warm butter + milk mixture into whipped eggs + sugar, then whisk in the cake’s dry ingredients.
-The warm milk keeps the butter melted so that it mixes seamlessly into the batter.
-Just 3 bowls of ingredients all whisked together– a great recipe for sponge cake beginners.
-I appreciate this simplified method since there are many other steps in the Boston cream pie recipe!
+How to make sponge cake.
+Sponge cakes are known for their delicate and airy texture, thanks to (1) a high egg-to-flour ratio and (2) the air beaten into the eggs.
+America’s Test Kitchen employs the “hot milk sponge cake” method, which skips the egg separation and the meticulous folding.
+Instead, you whisk a warm butter + milk mixture into whipped eggs + sugar, then whisk in the cake’s dry ingredients.
+The warm milk keeps the butter melted, thus allowing it to mix seamlessly into the batter.
+And since we’re whisking together just 3 bowls of ingredients, this is an excellent recipe for sponge-cake beginners.
+We truly appreciate this simplified method, since this recipe does have a number of steps.

 The sponge cake’s ingredients are pretty similar to the pastry cream’s ingredients.
-This is what I LOVE MOST about baking.
-It’s the same ingredients just beaten, mixed, and cooked in different ways.
+This is what we LOVE MOST about baking.
+It’s the same ingredients, just beaten, mixed, and cooked in different ways.
 Magic.

-Rounding out our Boston cream pie is a veil of chocolate glaze, an extra glossy chocolate ganache.
-Made from 3 ingredients, this chocolate glaze is thick, smooth, and if you let it sit for a few minutes before stirring, is thick enough to cling on the sides of the cake.
-You’ll heat heavy cream and a bit of corn syrup together on the stove before pouring over finely chopped chocolate.
-The corn syrup provides shine and sticking power to the ganache-like glaze and I highly recommend its addition.
+Making the chocolate glaze.
+Rounding out our Boston cream pie is a veil of chocolate glaze, an extra glossy version of chocolate ganache.
+Made with 3 ingredients, this chocolate glaze is velvety and smooth—and if you set it aside for a few minutes before stirring, it’s also thick enough to cling to the sides of the cake.
+You’ll heat heavy cream and a bit of corn syrup together on the stove before pouring the mixture over finely chopped chocolate.
+Any dark, bittersweet, or semisweet chocolate can be used.
+The corn syrup adds sweetness, so avoid anything very sweet.
+The corn syrup also provides shine and sticking power to the glaze, and I highly recommend its addition.
 Honey should make a nice substitution, though I haven’t tried it myself.